Drew-Killeen/Dewey-Hafta-Academy/README.md

 24. Add ability for teachers to create exams/questions
 25. Fix 404.php and other error pages
 26. Create and add favicon
-27. Fix exam editing glitch
-28. Create user profiles
+27. Create user profiles
-29. Update GET source on edit_exam.php to not require get field
+28. Update GET source on edit_exam.php to not require get field

 Completed
 ----